 - Fly in all weather conditions

-- Fly in Airways in accordance with either your CPL or PPL licence.
+- Fly in airways in accordance with either your CPL or PPL licence.

-Is my licence valid for ever?
+Is my instrument rating valid for ever?

 Your rating is valid for 12 months from the date of issue and must be re-validated by the following method: